HEATLabs/HEAT-Labs-Configurator/README.md

 ##  About

-The PCW Configurator is a desktop application designed to provide players of Project CW with advanced control over game settings that aren't accessible through the standard in-game menus.
+The PCW Configurator is a desktop application designed to provide players of World of Tanks: HEAT with advanced control over game settings that aren't accessible through the standard in-game menus.
 This tool allows for fine-tuning of aiming mechanics, controller haptics, UI markers, performance settings, and more.

 Built using Electron, the app provides a user-friendly interface for modifying configuration files that would otherwise require manual JSON editing.
 The configurator includes safety features like default value restoration and validation to prevent invalid configurations.